valentermz/valentermz.github.io/research.md

 **[6]** "Spectra of quadratic vector fields on $\mathbb{C}^2$: The missing relation".
 Preprint: [arXiv:1705.06340v2](https://arxiv.org/abs/1705.06340).

-The code to perform all the computations for these projects is hosted in my [GitHub page](https://github.com/valentermz).
+The code to perform all the computations for this last topic is hosted on my [GitHub page](https://github.com/valentermz).